 Public Hearing

 As required by the Charter School Act, the NYC DOE held a public hearing about the proposed renewal on November 27, 2018.
-166 individuals attended the hearing.
+166 individuals attended the hearing, and a binder of over 60 letters of support was presented to the DOE on the night of the hearing.
 34 comments were made in support and none were made in opposition to the proposed charter renewal.
 Comments in support focused on the support students receive and the true and deep sense of family at the school.
 Current and past students spoke of the care they received from both staff and each other and the lasting bonds created.
 Staff spoke about the school as both an amazing place to work and school to bring their own children to.

 Performance Against Standards